dcunited001/dcunited001.github.io/_posts/2016-07-01-im-not-religious-im-spiritual-3-a-lighthouse-in-a-storm.md

 real.

-Some of these will never change -- and it could be argued that any which are not perminant can be totally & summarily defined in terms of those that are permanent.
+Some of these will never change -- and it could be argued that any which are not perminant can be summarily & totally defined in terms of those that are permanent.
 Math is such a universal, metaphysical object, which cannot ever change by its nature and from which all other things can be defined.
 Therefore, they are timeless.
 Our inescapable fates are defined in terms of the intangible and nothing can escape it's reach.

+Unfortunately, many scientists, despite their intelligence or intent to search for truth, completely disregard the metaphysical, as their model of reality begins in the material.
+They view humanity as basically wetware with neurotransmitters marking state in chemical software writtin in a genetic programming language.

 <a name="find-your-genius"/>